RTEMS/rtems-docs/c_user/red_black_trees.rst

 -----------------------------------------------
 .. index:: rbtree doc

-Source documentation for the Red-Black Tree API can be found in the generated Doxygen output for cpukit/sapi.
+Source documentation for the Red-Black Tree API can be found in the generated Doxygen output for ``cpukit/sapi``.

-..
-COMMENT: COPYRIGHT (c) 1988-2012.

-..
-COMMENT: On-Line Applications Research Corporation (OAR).

-..
-COMMENT: All rights reserved.